-This course uses film as the medium for teaching history since 1900.
-The course examines political and social histories of the world as well as delving into media literacy, bias and cinematography.
+This course uses film as the medium to explore modern history, from 1900 to the present day.
+The course examines political and social histories of the world, delving into media literacy, bias and cinematography.

 Visual Arts

 The overall goal of the program is to develop students' ability to represent and express their ideas through visual arts.
 Students will develop and apply their understanding of the elements, and principles of art in creating their own work.
 The program is meant to improve visual literacy in such a way that students will have a basis to be able to understand and critique art.